heisenware/vrpc-js/docs/examples/ReactTodosExample.md

   }
 }

-export default withVrpc(ShowTodos)
+export default withBackend('todos', ShowTodos)
 ```

-This component does two things with the backend:
+This (class-)component does two things with the backend:

-1. Retrieves a list of todos from the backend (every 3 seconds)
+1. Retrieves a list of todos from the backend

     ```javascript
-    await todosBackend.getTodos(filter)
+    await backend.getTodos(filter)
     ```

 2. Toggles the `completed` state of a todo item (upon click)

     ```javascript
-    await todosBackend.toggleTodo(id)
+    await backend.toggleTodo(id)
     ```

+This implementation shows how the `withBackend` function can be used if you are
+(not yet) using the hook API.
+Check the example code for the alternative
+implementation using hooks (*src/components/ShowTodosHook.js*).

-It utilizes the stateless components `<VisibleTodoList>`
+To finally render the todos, the stateless component `<VisibleTodoList>` is
+utilized.

 *src/components/VisibleTodoList.js*